From visible to SWIR

 That’s why the advent of low-cost miniaturized satellites – so-called CubeSats – promises to be a game-changer for hyperspectral remote sensing.
 They allow for the development of a constellation of satellites that scan the same location almost daily.

-In space, and especially for small satellites, constraints are different than on-ground:
+In space, and especially for small satellites and space rovers, constraints are different than on-ground:

 Those conditions are difficult to meet with grating-based cameras.
-They are bulky.
+They’re bulky.
 They suffer from low signal-to-noise ratio when the lighting is low.
 And because they require images to be reconstructed line by line, instability greatly reduces their ability to reconstruct images.

 Watch this webinar to learn more about the data-processing pipeline in imec's hyperspectral software, which enables you to acquire reliable spectral images and videos in real-life circumstances.